There's no trick to treating

 These seasonal spills can turn even the sweetest Snow White hostess into a thundering headless horseman.

-Save your home's carpets, your costume investment, and your sanity by being prepared for the ghastly spills, drips, and drops of Halloween ahead.
+Save your home's carpets, your costume investment - your sanity - by being prepared for the ghastly spills, drips, drops and plops ahead.

 1. removing halloween stains on clothes.

 If you get splattered as you hack away at innocent pumpkins, be aware that time is of the essence for stain removal.
 Fruit sugar are pH- and time-sensitive.